Policy Statement and Reason

 - Care for the psychological and physical effects of domestic violence.

-- Staff employees may use up to half of their annual accrued sick time to care for their child, spouse, life partner, sister, brother, grandparent, and the immediate family of the employee’s spouse or life partner with illnesses, injuries or medical conditions (physical or mental health related) that require home care, professional medical diagnosis or care or preventative medical care or the routine medical appointments for employees’ children, spouses or parents.
+- Staff employees may use up to half of their annual accrued sick time to care for their child, spouse, life partner, parent, sister, brother, grandparent, and the immediate family of the employee’s spouse or life partner with illnesses, injuries or medical conditions (physical or mental health related) that require home care, professional medical diagnosis or care or preventative medical care or the routine medical appointments for employees’ children, spouses or parents.
 A child is any child who is the biological child of the employee, who is adopted by the employee or whom the employee supervised on a day-to-day basis and for whom the employee is financially responsible.

 Staff employees may use sick time for reasons above and are expected and trusted to use discretion, good judgment and to demonstrate a professional work ethic when using sick time.
 Staff employees who demonstrate a pattern of sick day utilization before or after a weekend, vacation or holidays may be required by their supervisors to provide medical verification of allowable reasons.
 Staff employees may not use sick time during their last week of employment without medical verification of allowable reasons.
 Staff employees may be subject to corrective action or other adverse employment action for inappropriate use of sick time under this policy.